There are many ways you can find out more about studying with us. We've put together some resources and useful information to help you get started.

-If you’d like to speak with a member of the JumpStart team, please email us at firstname.lastname@example.org
+If you’d like to speak with a member of the JumpStart team, please email the Lifelong Learning Centre: firstname.lastname@example.org

 We consider alternative qualifications and take life and work experience into account.

-Some of our courses are aimed at widening participation.
-Additional entry criteria apply to these courses such as, the neighbourhood where you live, the performance of the school where you completed GCSEs, and whether you grew up in public care or not.
+Some of our courses, including our foundation years, are aimed at widening participation.
+Additional entry criteria apply to these courses such as the neighbourhood where you live, the performance of the school where you completed GCSEs, and if you grew up in public care.

 Please note that our eligibility criteria are different from the University’s Access to Leeds scheme.

 You can get financial support to help you study at Leeds.
 Read our page for undergraduate funding opportunities.
 We also have specific funding for mature and part time students.
 We offer free one-to-one appointments.
 A specialist university guidance officer will be able to give information on financial support.
-To request an appointment please fill in this form.
+To request an appointment please fill our appointment registration form.

 The following opportunities are available after you have registered as a student: